10 Tips for a Knockout Presentation at your Creative Agency

 3. Bullet Points − try and aim for four bullet points and 10 words per bullet.
 Key words can be in bold and throw in a capital where applicable.

-6. Tell me something that I don’t already know − put time in effort into the content that you are going to present.
+6. Tell me something that I don’t already know − put the time in effort into the content that you are going to present.
 Tell your audience something new, exciting and interesting.

 7. The devil is in the details − keep your points concise and don’t ramble.
-We know you are an expert on the subject but while you are getting too detailed in your explanations your audience has packed their bags and is headed to Lala Land.
+We know you are an expert on the subject but while you are getting too detailed in your explanations, your audience has packed their bags and is headed to Lala Land.

-8. Another media − try including another media in your presentation.
+8. Another media − try including another media in your agency presentation.
 Whether it is a short YouTube clip or playing a tune, it will add variety and keep your audience interested.